groff_diff(7) — Linux manual page

 .special [s ...]

-Declare each font s as special, searching it for glyphs
+Declare each font s as special, searching it for glyphs not

-special" empties this list of special fonts.
+empties this list of special fonts.

 .spreadwarn [limit]

-Emit a break warning if the additional space inserted for
+Emit a “break” warning if the additional space inserted for

-each space between words in an output line adjusted to
+each space between words in an output line adjusted to both

-spreadwarn is inactive and limit is 3 m.
+inactive and limit is 3 m.

-For example, “.spreadwarn 0.2m” causes a warning if break
+For example, “.spreadwarn 0.2m” warns if troff must add

 .stringdown str